-Our communities Human rights and fair labor Respect for human rights is central to the way our companies do business, and Agility has been working to set high standards for fair labor in emerging markets operations since 2007.
+Human rights and fair labor

+Respect for human rights is central to the way our companies do business, and Agility has been working to set high standards for fair labor in emerging markets operations since 2007.

 We embed respect for human rights across our companies through our Fair Labor Program, which includes a systematic approach to training, implementation tools, performance measurement and reporting - supported by our Global Human Rights Policy and Modern Slavery Statement.
 Through an iterative process of assessment, awareness raising and corrective action, we enable our people to think and act every day in ways that uphold their own and others' rights.

+Our fair labor goals

+Management training

+scenarios to embed a focus

+on human rights across the

+organization and ensure

+accountability for actions.

-Our fair labor goals At the point of its sale to DSV in August 2021, GIL had reached the majority of our publicly reported fair labor goals.
+based on real-world At the point of its sale to DSV in August 2021, GIL had reached the majority of our publicly reported fair labor goals.
 We are now resetting the same targets across all remaining group businesses, with revised timelines - see table right.
-GIL goal GIL progress at August 2021 Timeline for all remaining businesses 100% of our operations to have undertaken human rights risk assessments 100% End 2022 100% of our employees and management to have undertaken human rights training 90% End 2023 100% of our largest emerging markets operations to have undertaken a third-party audit 92% End 2025 Management training based on real-world scenarios to embed a focus on human rights across the organization and ensure accountability for actions.
+GIL goal Our people 100% of our operations to have undertaken human rights risk assessments 100% of our employees and management to have undertaken human rights training 100% of our largest emerging market operations to undertake a fair labor audit Employee training to help embed support for human rights into everyday actions and behaviors, and ensure employees know how to raise concerns. to enable our emerging market operations to understand how they are doing and identify areas for improvement - supported by a market-based risk assessment.

-Step

-Employee training to help embed support for human rights into everyday actions and behaviors, and ensure employees know how to raise concerns.

-Step

-4

-To the second

-Regular self-assessment to enable our emerging market operations to understand how they are doing and identify areas for improvement - supported by a market-based risk

-assessment.